noahweasley/SMD-Desktop/contributing.md

 We use [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) to ensure consistent code style across the project.
 Before submitting a pull request, make sure your code follows the style guidelines.
 To run Prettier and ESLint on your code, run the following commands:

-- `npm run lint` - To spellcheck and verify your code doesn't contain errors using ESLint and enforce code formatting
+- `npm run lint` - To spellcheck, enforce code formatting and verify your code doesn't contain errors using ESLint and CSpell
-- `npm run format` - To automatically format your code according to the Prettier configuration
+- `npm run format` - To automatically format your code according to the Prettier and ESLint configuration

 ## Development Environment Setup